prtpydv/lunar-lander/README.md

 3. Run `dql.py`

+### Performance
+Our agent solves the LunarLander-v2 environment in approximately 500 steps.

+After completing the training, our agent was able to sustain a reward of 200 over a hundred episodes.

 ### References
 Mnih, V., Kavukcuoglu, K., Silver, D. et al. Human-level control through deep reinforcement learning.
 Nature 518, 529–533 (2015). https://doi.org/10.1038/nature14236